chaezenp/chaezenp.github.io/essays/codin-standards.md

 - Trailing Spaces
 - Expected indentation of 2 spaces but found

 But when I fixed these errors, I made a realization.
 ESLint and coding standards are to help programmers develop better habits for writing code.
 Especially as I am still new to Javascript and Typescript, it is helpful to catch errors in a language I am not very familiar with.
+Compared to others, Typescript as a language aims to have this sort of standard to help developers clearly define everything so others can look back on it and understand.
 I think that ESLint will help me develop my skills in Typescript and programming as a whole.

 # The Standard
 In the end, coding standards are very useful as the world continues to become more digital.
 With so many devices and programs out there, a standard would help any programmer to understand the code, to fix bugs, and add onto pre-existing code.
 With a high level of consistency, developers across the world can work more efficiently and effectively.
 Using a coding standard can achieve a higher rate of getting help when a problem occurs.
 The standard will make the world run faster while taking less space.